-Today, Croatia continues to be one of the most popular tourist destinations in Europe, welcoming 18.6 million tourists last year.
+Today, Croatia continues to be one of the most popular tourist destinations in Europe.
 Visitors flock to see its seaside cities and picturesque islands.
 And — of course — they travel to discover Dubrovnik, the real-life King's Landing from “Game of Thrones.”

 10. Bosnia and Herzegovina — 1992

-The modern history of Bosnia and Herzegovina (sometimes called Bosnia-Herzegovina) closely echoes that of bordering Croatia, with time spent under the auspice of the Austro-Hungarian Empire, under Nazi rule and as part of Yugoslavia.
+The modern history of Bosnia and Herzegovina closely echoes that of bordering Croatia, with time spent under the auspice of the Austro-Hungarian Empire, under Nazi rule and as part of Yugoslavia.

-The country's declaration of independence in 1992 incited one of the most violent wars of our time, with three years of violence between the Serbs, Bosnians and Croats resulting in the death of 90,000 to 300,000 people.
+The country's declaration of independence in 1992 incited one of the most violent wars of the 20th century, with three years of violence between the Serbs, Bosnians and Croats resulting in the death of 90,000 to 300,000 people.